peng-hf/piano-js/README.md

 # Piano JS

-Functionnal piano made for the pianists only (joke)
+Functionnal piano made for the pianists only.

 [Demo here](http://piano-js.lyfing.fr)